-(Map showing the different countries currently represented at IYCN)
+(Map showing the different countries currently represented at IYCN as of Aug.
+2023)

 IYCN Executive Board

-The governance team works on establishing and updating the IYCN statutes and by laws.
-Its role is to anticipate and resolve questions regarding governance (internal rules, formal relationship with IUPAC and other parties) that guide the actions of the network and guarantee the continuation of IYCN's four-pillar mission (collaborate, communicate, educate, mentor).
+The Governance Committee works to update the IYCN Statutes and By-laws and plan/coordinate the yearly IYCN General Assembly.
+Its role is to anticipate and resolve issues regarding governance (internal rules, formal relationship with IUPAC and other parties) that guide the actions of the network and the mission

 International Society Liaison